Shy Girl, Mob Rules, and the AI Detection Problem

 I've seen people on Bookstagram arguing that the difference in treatment between Frey and Ballard is a race issue.
 Ballard is a Black woman.
 Frey is white.
 Frey kept his career.
 Ballard lost her deal.

 I understand why people reach for that framework and there is another black author who has received some accusations of AI use in Goodreads reviews.
 She’s also an Indie author who has recently got a publishing deal which sounds a bit suspicious, doesn’t it?
 But AI is mentioned in just 46 out of nearly 10,000 reviews she’s received, and it has not affected her contract.
-So, while I see concerns with it (for other reasons), I don't find it a compelling argument that this is about race at this point.
+So, while I see concerns with it (for other reasons), I don't find it a compelling argument in relation to Frey, nor that it’s specifically a racial discrimination issue at this point.
 The reason seems simpler: money.

 Frey was already a bestseller when his first scandal broke.
 A Million Little Pieces had sold over five million copies.
-He had commercial leverage, and the fact is that would make publishers more willing to take another bet on you, despite the controversy.
-And even then, he had still been dropped by his agent, he’s still faced the class-action lawsuit.
-He was publicly humiliated on national TV.
+He had commercial leverage, and the fact is that would make publishers more willing to take another bet on him despite the controversy.
+And even then, he had still been dropped by his agent, he’s still faced the class-action lawsuit, and been publicly humiliated on national TV.
 The idea that he sailed through unscathed just isn't true.
-He clawed his way back because he had an existing readership and enough capital built within the industry already, to get another deal.
+He clawed his way back and, because he had an existing readership and enough capital built within the industry already, he was able to get another deal.

-Ballard was a debut self-published author, early career without the big money making track record.
-She didn't have the same buffer and ultimately publishing houses have to make enough money to stay afloat so, of course, some decisions will be financial.
+Ballard was a debut self-published author.
+Early career, without the big money making track record.
+She didn't have the same buffer and ultimately publishing houses have to make enough money to stay afloat and, of course, some decisions will be financial.

-I imagine when Hachette weighed the risk of standing behind her versus the cost of letting her go, it seemed easier to let her go.
-Brutal, and I’m not saying I like it, but I think it would apply to many new authors caught in a controversy like this.
+I imagine when Hachette weighed the risk of standing behind Ballard versus the cost of letting her go, it seemed easier to let her go.
+It’s brutal but I think it would apply to most new authors caught in a controversy like this.

 Hellish social media and comments sections

-Meanwhile, and sadly, Bookstagram is burning away.
+Meanwhile, and sadly, Bookstagram is burning away (and I’d hate to see BookTok).
 There are people asking if they should rip up their copies, and piling on with a confidence the evidence doesn't support.

-I use generative AI to make images and short videos for Instagram to promote my novels sometimes (example below).
+I occasionally use generative AI to make images and short videos for Instagram to promote my novels (a still video screenshot example is below).
 That doesn't mean my novels were written with generative AI.
 If that logic held up, half the authors with a Canva account would be under investigation.

 Assistive vs generative: the gap nobody wants to learn about